Omnistac/zedux/README.md

 Zedux is a futuristic Redux.
 It conforms to *almost* every philosophy of Redux, while opinionatedly straying when it thinks there may be a better way.

 The goal of Zedux is to innovate Redux.
-In the Zedux world, ideas like state machines, easy hierarchical code splitting, zero-configuration, and composable stores are the norms.
+In the Zedux world, ideas like [state machines](https://bowheart.github.io/zedux/docs/guides/harnessingStateMachines), [code splitting](https://bowheart.github.io/zedux/docs/api/Store#storeuse), [zero-configuration](https://bowheart.github.io/zedux/docs/guides/zeroConfiguration), and [composable stores](https://bowheart.github.io/zedux/docs/api/Store.md) are the norms.

 ## Installation